canonical/modem-manager-snap/docs/report-bug.md

 Bugs can be reported [here](https://bugs.launchpad.net/snappy-hwe-snaps/+filebug).

+If the bug can be reproduced, [enabling the debug output](reference/snap-configuration/debug.md) before doing so is highly recommended.

-When submitting a bug report, please attach system log coming from the journal:
+When submitting the bug report, please attach system log coming from the journal:

  * $ journalctl --no-pager > system-log